Mark Fuhrman: Defense team's strategy

-During his closing argument, defense attorney Johnnie Cochran called Fuhrman "a lying, perjuring, genocidal racist", likening him to Adolf Hitler.
+During his closing argument, defense attorney Johnnie Cochran called Fuhrman "a lying, perjuring, genocidal racist," likening him to Adolf Hitler.
 He argued that Fuhrman had planted the bloody glove on Simpson's estate as part of a racially motivated plot against Simpson, which could be traced back to Fuhrman's first encounter with the interracial couple in 1985.
-Although there was no evidence to suggest that Fuhrman had planted the glove, his perjury about his use of the word "nigger" was widely seen as severely damaging the prosecution's credibility in front of the mostly black jury (especially in the wake of the Rodney King trial) and has been cited as one of the main reasons Simpson was acquitted.
+Although there was no evidence to suggest that Fuhrman had planted the glove, his perjury about his use of the word "nigger" was widely seen as severely damaging the prosecution's credibility in front of the mostly black jury, especially in the wake of the Rodney King trial, and has been cited as one of the main reasons Simpson was acquitted.

 Aftermath

 Fuhrman's words on the tapes resulted in his being widely condemned, including by the prosecution.
 His use of racial epithets and accusations that he had planted evidence became a focal point of the trial and attracted enormous media attention that for a time eclipsed coverage of the crime itself, such that Ron Goldman's father, Fred Goldman, sarcastically told the media, "This is now the Fuhrman trial.
 It is not the trial of O. J. Simpson, the man accused of murdering my son and Nicole."

 After the trial, there was widespread pressure on Los Angeles County district attorney Gil Garcetti to bring perjury charges against Fuhrman.
 Garcetti initially refused, saying that Fuhrman's use of racist language was "not material to the case", a major element of proving perjury.
-But many members of Garcetti's office made public statements on the issue, and Garcetti, citing the high emotions in his office about the case, opted to give the decision to prosecute to California Attorney General Dan Lungren, to avoid the appearance of a conflict of interest.
+As many members of Garcetti's office made public statements on the issue, Garcetti, citing the high emotions in his office about the case, opted to give the decision to prosecute to Dan Lungren, the California attorney general, to avoid the appearance of a conflict of interest.

 On July 5, 1996, Lungren announced that he would file perjury charges against Fuhrman and soon thereafter offered Fuhrman a plea bargain.
 On October 2, Fuhrman accepted the deal and pleaded no contest to the charges.
 He was sentenced to three years' probation and fined $200.
 Fuhrman is the only person to have been convicted of criminal charges related to the Simpson case.
 His probation ended early in 1998, and his felony charges were expunged 18 months later.

 In an October 1996 television interview with Diane Sawyer, Fuhrman said he did not plant evidence in the Simpson case.
 He said he is not a racist, and apologized for his use of racist language.
 He said he had forgotten about the existence of the audiotapes and that they were merely part of a misguided effort to have a fictional screenplay produced.
 A police investigation of the claims of violence on the tapes found that Fuhrman had grossly exaggerated, and many of his minority former coworkers have expressed support for Fuhrman and said they do not believe he is a racist.